coolsteed/coolsteed.github.io/random.md

 permalink: /Random/
 ---

-## Recent tasks (updated 2024-05)
+## Recent tasks (updated 2024-06)

-- Write the lit review and historical part of project NLP-transfer

-- Design a task for LLM related assignment.
+- First draft of the NLP transfer

+- Grading

-- Rethink literature review part of a old piece.
+- Rethink literature review part of a old piece

-- Working on a outline of interview questions.
+- Working on a outline of interview questions

 - Plan to buy a 4090-machine.

-Good news is that the Methods course went pretty well so far.

 ![](/_pics/cata.jpg)